 Pleaser, you're at much higher risk for acquiring this

-about feeling and expressing certain emotions.
-Metaphorically speaking,
+and expressing certain emotions.
+Metaphorically speaking, after

-after sweeping all those feelings 'under the rug' for so long, you're
+sweeping all those feelings 'under the rug' for so long, you're

 now having to maneuver around on some very lumpy terrain!
 As this

 cannot help but impede your personal and professional strivings

 or aims, how could you possibly feel safe or secure about

 standing panic symptoms may be only part of an individual's

 diagnostic picture, that's associated with Borderline Personality

 Disorder.
 The reason BPD traits may exist, is that childhood struggles

 usually prompt dissociation from difficult feelings, to survive